 Mistake 1: Ignoring Activity Alignment with Goals

-Choose activities that match your team's actual need, not the loudest or most popular ones.
-If you need better strategic planning, Marshmallow Tower or Collaborative Bridge Building beats a three-legged race.
-Refer back to your TRI-FOCUS goals before finalizing your list.
+Choose activities that fit your team's real needs, not just the loudest or most popular.
+If you want stronger strategic planning, Marshmallow Tower or Collaborative Bridge Building works better than a three-legged race.
+Check your TRI-FOCUS goals before finalizing your list.

 Mistake 2: Over-Complicating Logistics

-Adults value simplicity.
-Complex rulesets, convoluted scoring, or difficult equipment logistics introduce friction.
-Keep setup and rules concise.
+Adults prefer simplicity.
+Complex rules, tricky scoring, or hard-to-manage gear add unnecessary friction.
+Keep setup and instructions clear and brief.
 Train facilitators to explain rules in under 60 seconds.

 Mistake 3: Failing to Manage Intensity and Inclusion